Pentagram

 New York

-Michael’s cultural work includes the Smithsonian’s Cooper Hewitt National Design Museum, the National Gallery of Art, the Guggenheim’s new museum in Abu Dhabi, Los Angeles's Skirball Cultural Center and the 100th anniversary exhibition for the New York Public Library’s iconic 42nd Street Schwartzman Building.
+Michael’s cultural projects include the Smithsonian’s Cooper Hewitt National Design Museum, Washington, D.C.’s National Gallery of Art, and the Guggenheim’s new museum in Abu Dhabi.

-His educational projects include identity and orientation systems for MIT's sprawling Cambridge Massachusetts campus and Cornell University's new Cornell Tech district on Manhattan's Roosevelt Island.
+His educational work includes the identity and orientation system for MIT’s sprawling Cambridge, Massachusetts campus and Cornell University’s new Cornell Tech district on Manhattan’s Roosevelt Island.
 Michael and his team created the graphic program for P.S.
-62, New York City's inaugural net-zero-energy school, one of the first of its kind in the United States – generating as much energy as it consumes.
+62—New York City’s inaugural net-zero-energy school, one of the first in the United States—designed to generate as much energy as it consumes.

-Michael is the recipient of the American Institute of Architect’s Harry B. Rutkins award for his outstanding design and contributions to the design profession.
+Michael was named a Fellow of the Society for Experiential Graphic Design for promoting the highest values in identity and experiential design and for significantly contributing to the direction and growth of the field.
+He is the recipient of the American Institute of Architects’ Harry B. Rutkins Award for his outstanding design and contributions to the profession.

 News